-The flat top tower crane is characterized by their quick, easy assembly.
+The flat-top tower crane is characterized by its quick, easy assembly.
 The compact head is mounted by an auto crane in a single lift.
 All drive pedestals and rails are designed to last.
 All drives are easy and safe to reach for maintenance work straight from the compact head.

 The newly designed comfort cab is attached and removed by means of quick-release fastenings and is identical for all small and medium-sized cranes.
 This cuts crane fleet costs.

 Flat top tower crane advantages

 The most important advantage is related to the useful life of the crane.
 It is a well-known fact that alternating stresses cause bigger fatigue in structures than unidirectional forces.

 Flat top cranes, due to the design, have practically no alternative stresses in the jib or counter-jib structure.
 Regardless of where the trolley and load are situated, the upper part of the jib is always working in tension and the lower part of the jib is always working in compression.

 In the same way, the lattice tubes and welds on the jib are always working in tension or compression only.

 This means that there is no fatigue in the structure because the efforts are transmitted always in the same way.
 There are no alternative efforts.

 In the pendant lines tower cranes, the jib is transmitting the forces through the structure to the pendant line and then to the head, but the structure of the jib is not as strong of the one in the flat-top cranes.